programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

     return nlp(text)
 ```

 After the function is defined, use `.apply()` to apply it to every cell in a given DataFrame column.
-In this case, the NLP pipeline will run on each cell in the Text column of the `final_paper_df` DataFrame, creating a Doc object from every student text.
-These Doc objects will be stored in a new column of the DataFrame called Doc.
+In this case, the NLP pipeline will run on each cell in the **Text** column of the `final_paper_df` DataFrame, creating a Doc object from every student text.
+These Doc objects will be stored in a new column of the DataFrame called **Doc**.

 Running the NLP pipeline code takes several minutes because spaCy is performing all the parsing and tagging tasks on each text.
 However, when it is complete, we can simply call on the resulting Doc objects to get parts-of-speech, named entities, and other information of interest, just as in the example of the sentence above.